oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelTensorFlow_GettingStarted/README.md

 | Time to complete                  | 10 minutes

 ## Purpose
 This sample code shows how to get started with Intel® Optimization for TensorFlow*.
 It implements an example neural network with one convolution layer and one ReLU layer.
 Developers can quickly build and train a Tensorflow neural network using a simple python code.
-Also, by controlling the build-in environment variable, the sample attempts to explicitly show how Intel® DNNL Primitives are called and their performance during the neural network training.
+Also, by controlling the build-in environment variable, the sample attempts to explicitly show how Intel® oneDNN Primitives are called and their performance during the neural network training.

 Intel-optimized Tensorflow is available as part of the Intel® AI Analytics Toolkit.
 For more information on the optimizations and performance data, see this blog post [TensorFlow* Optimizations on Modern Intel® Architecture](https://software.intel.com/content/www/us/en/develop/articles/tensorflow-optimizations-on-modern-intel-architecture.html).